-Currently you must write 200 words about ‘the number one way a company can be successful with social media marketing’.
+When I applied, you had to write 200 words about ‘the number one way a company can be successful with social media marketing.’

 Once you’ve completed the application that’s everything done!

-You just need to wait 5-7 business days to hear if your application is successful.
+You just need to wait five to seven business days to hear if your application is successful.

 Once your application has been approved you may be asked to provide photo ID to confirm your application – iWriter will contact you via e-mail if this is required.